 |Part E — Personal liability||Choose the level you think best|

 |Part F — Medical payments||Choose the level you think best|

-This coverage is normally 20 percent of your dwelling coverage limit.
-However, the percentage may be different on your policy.
+This coverage is normally 20% of your dwelling coverage limit.

-If someone were to have an accident on your property, you could be liable.
-That’s where liability coverage can protect you against claims arising from accidents to others on your property.
+Personal liability.
+If someone has an accident on your property, you could be liable.
+That’s where liability coverage — Part E — can protect you against legal claims arising from accidents to others on your property.
 You choose the level of coverage you think is best.
 Like auto insurance, your premium may change depending on the dollar amount you choose.

 Again, you choose the amount of coverage that works for you.
 Keep in mind your premium may change depending on the dollar amount you choose.

-Policies can be complicated, whether this is your first time buying a homeowners policy or you’re looking for a new homeowners insurance carrier.
-LGFCU can help you every step of the way with a homeowners insurance policy at a cost you can afford.
+Policies can be complicated.
+Whether this is your first time buying a homeowners policy or you’re looking for a new homeowners insurance carrier, your policy should meet your coverage needs at a cost you can afford.